Research

 Works in Progress

-The Great Depression Bank Deregulation Wave with Chenzi Xu.
+Branching Out: Bank Deregulation and Long-Run Growth with Chenzi Xu.